 When taking a shower the night before and the day of surgery, the patient is advised to use Chlorhexidine soap but one should be careful not to erase the pre-operative skin markings.
 Deodorant, hairspray, and perfume should be avoided.

 Breast augmentation is usually performed on an outpatient basis.
 Be sure to arrange for someone to drive you home after surgery and to stay with you at least the first night following surgery.

 What should I expect after surgery and what things do I need to do?

 You should be walking with or without assistance immediately after your breast augmentation surgery.
 It is very important that you walk a few minutes every few hours to reduce the risk of blood clot formation in your legs.
 When laying in bed, you can flex and extend your foot (pretend you are pumping the gas pedal with your foot), this causes the leg muscles to contract which in turn squeezes the leg veins and promotes blood flow.

-Dr. Sian recommends that all the surgical dressings be removed or changed within two days.
-You can shower 48 hours after surgery as long as the incisions are intact, dry and healing well.
+Dr. Sian recommends that all the surgical dressings be removed or changed after two days.
+You can take a shower 48-72 hours after surgery as long as the incisions are intact, dry and healing well.
 Tub baths and/or swimming are not recommended.
 After taking your shower, dry your surgical incisions thoroughly with a clean towel, place a clean, dry gauze over the incision and wear your surgical bra to hold the gauze in place.
 Dr. Sian discourages the use of any tape on the breast as these can cause “tape burns”.

 It is recommended that the patient wear a support bra 24/7 for at least 4 to 6 weeks after the procedure.
 Patients should avoid push-up bras or bras with underwire.
 Sutures will be removed in about one to two weeks.